meteor-gazelle/meteor-gazelle/doc/specs/thread_tagging.md

 1. The user selects to edit the forum's labels and tags.
 2. The user makes their changes, and saves them.

-### 6.0 Moving or trashing a tagged thread

-**Primary Actor:** A user with the forum moderation permission enabled.

-**Brief:** When tagged threads are moved or trashed, certain things have to happen to ensure the tags aren't completely lost.

-**Preconditions:** N/A

-**Postcondition:** The labels/tags are written to the thread's notes.

-**Basic Flow:**

-1. The user selects to trash or move the thread.

-**Functional Requirements:**

-* The labels and tags must be removed from the thread, and written to the notes.